Apricot Lemon Clafoutis

 About The Recipe

-It’s finally apricot season and I can’t be more excited to share this with all of you!
-Apricots are definitely one of my favorite stone-fruits, but it’s one of the few fruits we don’t really have a lot of recipes of on the blog.
+It’s finally apricot season and I couldn’t be more excited to share this with all of you!
+Apricots are definitely one of my favorite stone-fruits, but it’s one of the few fruits we don’t really have a lot of recipes for on the blog.
 Our Apricot Babka from last November was something that was an instant favorite.

-So, when we saw apricots finally coming to the store, we knew we wanted to do something SUPER summery.
+So, when we saw the grocery store finally stocking apricots, we knew we wanted to do something SUPER summery.

-A clafoutis is something my mom and I have been wanting to rest our and learn how to make for a while, but we knew we wanted something different than traditional that is made with fresh cherries.
+A clafoutis is something my mom and I have been wanting to make for a while, but we knew we wanted something different than the traditional one that is made with fresh cherries.

 The end result?
 A luscious and custardy dessert that has just the right amount of flavor.
 When you get a big bite of apricot, it really just makes this whole dessert.
 Especially since the apricots are just barely cooked!
 They’re not mushy at all, so every bite has wonderful textures.